jacktse0225/Weather-Data-ETL-Pipeline-with-Airflow-and-dbt/README.md

 This project demonstrates a complete ETL data pipeline setup using Apache Airflow, dbt, PostgreSQL, and AWS S3.
 The pipeline extracts data from an API, stores it in AWS S3, loads it into a PostgreSQL database, and transforms it using dbt.
 The project showcases data engineering skills, particularly in managing data pipelines.

+## ETL Pipeline Tasks

+The ETL pipeline consists of three main tasks: data extraction, data import, and data transformation.
+Each task is managed by Apache Airflow using Python and Docker operators.
+Here’s a detailed explanation of each task:

+### Task 1: Data Extraction

+**Operator:** `PythonOperator`

+**Function:** `run_elt_script`

+**Description:** This task is responsible for extracting data from an external API and storing it in an AWS S3 bucket.
+The `run_elt_script` function runs a Python script (`data_extraction.py`) located in the `/opt/airflow/elt` directory.
+The script fetches data from the API and saves it to S3, making it available for subsequent steps in the pipeline.

+### Task 2: Data Import

+**Operator:** PythonOperator

+**Function:** run_data_import

+**Description:** This task imports the data stored in the AWS S3 bucket into a PostgreSQL database.
+The run_data_import function executes a Python script (data_import.py) located in the /opt/airflow/data_import directory.
+The script retrieves the data from S3 and loads it into the PostgreSQL database, preparing it for transformation.

 ## Technologies Used

 - **Apache Airflow**: For orchestrating the ETL pipeline.